SpottedTrouble/spottedtrouble.github.io/index.md

-theme: jekyll-theme-cayman
-title: Welcome to the Spotted Website.

 # Mod Info

+theme:jekyll-theme-cayman
+title:Welcome to the Spotted Website.

 mod-description:Taken from gamebanana: In this mod you will be playing as spot (SpotNotFound T_T) Funkin your way around town to win against all! (also please go sub to the music man gabe on yt lol https://www.youtube.com/channel/UCELXoRLuUFbKtMIfwlrCLyQ )
 The Official Server: https://discord.gg/Pqr3YKj665